+What do we know about financial constraints?
+Theory is old and vast but only recently it did experience a widespread of empirical studies on firms' financial constraints.
 Modigliani-Miller theorem tells us that external finance is a perfect substitute for internal finance, thus financial structure of firms and financial policy is irrelevant for its investment decisions.
-However, this will require the strong assumption of perfect capital markets which does not hold with reality-firms face difficulties when deciding to borrow (debt or equity).
-The existence of capital market imperfections due to information problems is well documented (see for example Stiglitz and Weiss, 1981 or Myers and Majluf, 1984).
+However, this will require the strong assumption of perfect capital markets which does not hold with reality - firms face difficulties when deciding to borrow (debt or equity).
+The existence of capital market imperfections due to information problems is well documented (see Stiglitz and Weiss, 1981 or Myers and Majluf, 1984).
 The rationale is based on the existence of credit risk and information asymmetries (moral hazard and adverse selection problems) that either set the price of money on above-optimal levels or rationalize the credit.
-This inefficiency will set a wedge between internal and external forms of firm finance-a financing hierarchy.
+This inefficiency will set a wedge between internal and external forms of firm finance - a financing hierarchy.
 As a result, firms will not be able to raise the necessary amounts to fulfil their investment and growth goals.
-Information asymmetries may also have other perverse effects such as projects with higher risk (unobservable to lenders) being chosen to be given finance.
-This will also lead to a suboptimal allocation of credit to firms.
-In addition, firms will try to avoid resorting to external finance and they will do so if they know that the project is particularly risky, since some of the risk is borne by investors.
+The severity of constraints and their impact will depend on firms' and institutional characteristics as well as the type of investment.